RTEMS/rtems-docs/cpu_supplement/intel_amd_x86.rst

 An RTEMS based application is initiated when the i386 processor is reset.
 When the i386 is reset,

-- The EAX register is set to indicate the results of the processor’s power-up self test.
+- The EAX register is set to indicate the results of the processor's power-up self test.
 If the self-test was not executed, the contents of this register are undefined.
 Otherwise, a non-zero value indicates the processor is faulty and a zero value indicates a successful self-test.